Translating for the Local Market may be Beneficial

 It seems that the top 100 U.S. retailers still fail to get their websites translated into a second language, in spite of the fact that more than 70% of the Earth’s 2.3 billion users of the Internet are not English native speakers and quite a number of them live in their own backyard.

 Every language that is used to market products through a website inevitably attracts more customers.
 The more languages there are, the better.
 Research published by the Harvard Business Review notes indicates that 9 out of 10 Europeans prefer to search for information and compare products using their own native languages.
 An adviser who specializes in translation services in Australia has discovered that visitors will remain on a site far longer if it is written in their own language.

-It doesn’t take too much to engage the expertise of NAATI translation services in Australia to get your business moving into the global market, as well as attracting non English speakers in the local market too.
+It doesn’t take too much to engage the expertise of NAATI translator in Australia to get your business moving into the global market, as well as attracting non-English speakers in the local market too.